 Red Hat has cleverly solved this problem by offering their employees Recharge Days.
 Such days are special quarterly days off that allow employees time to unplug, rest and recharge.
 This means that employees can “switch off” and return to work without awaiting meetings and emails.
 In other words, they do not have to “catch up on lost work time” or “make up” for the days they do not have to work.

-According to various online sources, Google’s campus offers a comprehensive wellness programme featuring onsite healthcare services, including physician, chiropractic, physical therapy, and massage services and access to fitness centres, classes and community bikes.
+Google’s campus offers a comprehensive wellness programme in partnership with Premise Health.
+The programme features onsite healthcare services, including physicians, chiropractors, physical therapy, and massage services and access to fitness centres, classes and community bikes.

 Employees can learn new skills by taking cooking classes, coding programmes, or guitar lessons, to name a few.
 The organisation’s campus cafés and micro kitchens have nutritious meals and snacks.